The U.S. added 678,000 jobs in February. It's another sign of a hot labor market

 Fed gears up to raise interest rates

-Powell said he expects the Fed to start raising interest rates — most likely by a quarter percentage point — when policy makers meet in less than two weeks.
-The goal is to tamp down demand, which has been outstripping supply leading to higher prices.
+Powell said he expects the Fed to start raising interest rates — most likely by a quarter percentage point — when policymakers meet in less than two weeks.
+The goal is to tamp down demand, which has been outstripping supply and leading to higher prices.

 But Russia's invasion of Ukraine adds new a new wrinkle to the Fed's challenge.
 The conflict has sharply increased prices for energy and wheat.
-But it also threatens to slow economic growth.
+It also threatens to slow economic growth.

 "On the one hand, you have an inflation rate that's significantly higher than what the Fed would like to see," said Bryson.
 "But on the other hand, you have all these uncertainties as it relates to what's going on in Russia and Ukraine right now.
 So they're not on auto-pilot.
 They'll be paying very, very close attention to what's going on."